How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 Consider, a digital marketing agency (BrandAmp) founded by 2 professionals.
 When they started taking projects, everything was easily done via spreadsheets.
 Now they want to scale and are facing an issue in management of the projects.
 They recognize a problem: How to manage the existing and new projects easily.

-2.1 Blog Topics from Problem/Need recognition Stage
+2.1 Blog Topics from the Problem/Need Recognition Stage

 • Identify pain points or routine problems faced by your target audience.
 This can serve as a base for your blog topics.